alexanderpanchenko/stc/README.md

 **Usage of the library**

-3. Link your C/C++ program to libicop_text_classifier.so.
+3. Link your C/C++ program to libshort_text_classifier.so.
 Directory client-sample contains an example of a C program linked to the library (see makefile in Debug directory).
 You can open client-sample with Eclipse CDT or compile it with the provided makefile.

 4. Copy textclassifier.h and iniparam.h to your include directory.